qalle2/finmorph/README.md

 I have used [the Finnish wordlist by Kotus](https://kaino.kotus.fi/sanat/nykysuomi/) when creating the programs.

 ## nounclass.py
-Get the Kotus declension(s) (1&hellip;49) of a Finnish noun/adjective/pronoun/numeral.
-Argument: word in nominative singular
+Get the Kotus declension(s) (1&hellip;49) of a Finnish noun (including adjectives/pronouns/numerals).
+Argument: noun in nominative singular

 Example:
 ```